ALIGN-analoglayout/ALIGN-public/docs/sphinx_docs/source/notes/contribute.rst

 Contribute to ALIGN
 ===========================================================

-ALIGN is an open source tool for analog layout generation.
+ALIGN is an open-source tool for analog layout generation.
 We appreciate any contribution to ALIGN.
 Layout generation requires multiple components for the flow to produce a good layout.
 There are multiple ways you can contribute.

 Some example contributions